rixktl/Limit/README.md

 Views & Controllers(Permissions)

+*Fallback approach(no audio when in background) does not work *Resolved: watch spam to phone until confirmation of disabling unnessary job

+Watch connectivity

 # To Do (iPhone)

-*Fallback approach(no audio when in background) does not work

-Components:

-  Watch connectivity
+None!

+# Completed(WatchOS3)

+(Start, Stop) protocol/communication

 # To Do (WatchOS3)

-Views & Controllers(Main & (Start, Stop), Notification)
+Views & Controllers(Main, Notification)

 Components: